bazelbuild/starlark/spec.md

 ### abs

-`abs(x)` takes either an integer or a float, and returns the absolute value of that number (a positive number with the same magnitude).
+`abs(x)` takes either an integer or a float, and returns the absolute value of that number (a non-negative number with the same magnitude).

 ### any